Pyreko/tachiyomi-guide/README.md

-# A Guide on How to Use Tachiyomi
+# A Guide on How to Use Tachiyomi <!-- omit in toc -->

-Last Updated: 2021-05-13

-Tachiyomi version used during writing: r3346

 This is the Kaguya server’s unofficial guide to setting up Tachiyomi.
 This guide is focused on the basics: